 Tripping on San Pedro: Dosage and Use:

+If you are into a trip on mescaline, you can easily buy afrom us.
 It’s not easy to tell how much active substance a San Pedro contains.
 50 grammes of dried San Pedro could contain 150 mg of mescaline or a veritable 1200 mg.
 So start off with a very low dosage (7 grammes of dried peel) from the same cactus to test how intense the trip is.
 This will avoid a potential overdose.
 A week later you can maybe try a bit more.
 Double the dosage if you still haven’t noticed any effect.
 It is important to go through these steps for each harvest.

 You can also brew tea with San Pedro.
 Soak some 7 to 20 grammes of dried peel in hot water and sieve the peel later from the water.